LumiaChain/cdk-validium-permissionless-node/README.md

 * Update `config/genesis.json` with valid genesis for your rollup
 * create `.env` file based on `env.example` content
 * Set correct RPC URLs in `.env`
-* If running forkId other than 9, set correct docker image tags for `cdk-validium-node` and `zkevm-prover`
+* If running forkId other than 9, set correct docker image tags for `cdk-validium-node` and `zkevm-prover` - Currently Lumia supports forkId 9
 * [Optional] Set correct paths for database storage in `.env` file
 * Run `docker-compose up`